 The NHS service offers general health advice and support over the telephone.
 They will triage the issue and mobilise an emergency response if needed.

-The Samaritans provide emotional support over the telephone at all times.
+The Samaritans provide emotional support over the telehone at all times.
 They are a completely confidential service and are waiting for your call.

 This is a drop in service and so no phone number is available.

-Safe Haven is open for people experiencing a mental health crisis each day from 6pm to 11pm.
-Between 6pm - 8pm each evening they also provide the opportunity for you to speak to someone who knows and understands what you are going through with a two hour drop in for peer or wellbeing support.
+Safe Haven is open each day from 6pm - 11pm for people experiencing a mental health crisis.
+Between 6pm - 8pm each evening they also provide the opportunity for you to speak to someone who knows and understands what you are experiencing with a two hour drop in for peer wellbeing support.